dannyjackson/StudentSurveyAnalyses/README.md

 # StudentSurveyAnalyses
 All scripts in this repository were written to analyze the effect of a revised curriculum on student perceptions and sense of belonging.
-Below, please find the working draft of the paper on this project.
+The working draft of this paper [can be accessed here](https://github.com/dannyjackson/StudentSurveyAnalyses/blob/main/Jackson_AnimalBehaviorEducationPaper.pdf).
 We are preparing this paper for submission in CBE -- Life Sciences Education

 # Title
 “Broadening Perspectives” Course Revisions Improve both LGBTQ+ Student Experiences and non-LGBTQ+ Students’ Content Comprehension